 In the recent past CNIT participated in hundreds of research projects, including European Research Council (ERC) grants and Italian nation-wide initiatives, and coordinated several European funded projects.
-In the first three years of the European Horizon 2020 program, 20 projects were awarded to CNIT.
+In the first four years of the European Horizon 2020 program, about 30 projects were awarded to CNIT.

 CNIT was established in 1995.
-The Director for the term 2017-2019 is Prof. Nicola Blefari Melazzi, University of Rome Tor Vergata, the President is prof. Gianni Vernazza,, University of Genoa.
+The Director for the term 2017-2019 is Prof. Nicola Blefari Melazzi, University of Rome Tor Vergata, while the President is prof. Gianni Vernazza, University of Genoa.

 The NLs are structures owned and managed directly by CNIT and play an intensive research activity (design and implementation areas) on a national and international basis.